grimaldodev/lorempi/README.md

 **Run JSON Run!**

-Lets test this beauty, in your terminal execute the command `json-server [file-name]` and _voilà!_ you have your new server.
+Lets test this beauty, in your terminal execute the command `npm start` and _voilà!_ you have your new server.

 ```bash
 # you can use a specific port!!!